dsamojlenko/php-caddy/readme.md

 - [Composer](https://getcomposer.org/)
 - A database, if you need one (MySql/Mariadb/Sqlite)

-### PHP 7.1
+### 502 Bad Gateway
-We highly recommend installing PHP 7.1.
-There seems to be an issue with long-running php-cgi.exe processes in PHP 7.0 and earlier.
-The process randomly crashes after a period of time, triggering a `502 Bad Gateway` in PHP Caddy.
+There seems to be an issue with long-running php-cgi.exe processes in PHP 7.0 and earlier on Windows.
+The process randomly crashes after a period of time, causing a `502 Bad Gateway` in PHP Caddy.

+PHP 7.1 introduced the ability to run multiple php-cgi.exe processes, which seems to alleviate this problem.

 If you are getting frequent `502 Bad Gateway` errors, try upgrading to PHP 7.1 and make sure you're running the latest PHP Caddy by running `composer global update`.
-PHP 7.1 allows us to run multiple php-cgi.exe processes, which seems to alleviate the problem.

 If you can't upgrade PHP, then you can restart PHP when this happens using `caddy service php restart`.